GovTechSG/purple-a11y/README.md

 ## How do I limit number of pages scanned?
 If you find a scan takes too long to complete due to large website, or there are too many pages in a sitemap to scan, you may choose to limit number of pages scanned.

 To do this, open `constants\constants.js` with a text editor.
-Change the value `exports.maxRequestsPerCrawl` to a smaller number, e.g. `exports.maxRequestsPerCrawl = 10;` and save the file.
+Change the value for `maxRequestsPerCrawl` to a smaller number like 10, e.g. `export let maxRequestsPerCrawl = 10;` and save the file.
 Start a new purple-hats scan.

 ## Additional Information on Data